neilenns/mobiflight-docs/content/guides/logs/index.md

 ### Copy the logs to the clipboard

-After re-creating the issue copy the logs to the clipboard by going to the **Extras** menu and selecting **Copy logs to clipboard**.
+After re-creating the issue, copy the logs to the clipboard by going to the **Extras** menu and selecting **Copy logs to clipboard**.
 A success dialog will show after the logs are copied.

 {{< screenshot image="extras-copy-logs.png" title="Screenshot of the Extras menu with the Copy logs to clipboard menu item selected." >}}